Product management, effective developers, and the future of MySQL

 And there can be more than one winner.

 It’s doesn’t matter what roadmap Oracle plots for MySQL.
 If it’s not the roadmap the community wants, it will lose ground and open an opportunity for another fork.
 If it is, however, (and NEVER, NEVER underestimate Oracle’s product management because it is outstanding and a big component of their historical success), if it is, however, Oracle can win the long-term hearts and minds, because they can resource quality developers in a way that I don’t think any of the competing forks are capitalized to do (yet.)

 Either way, it’s going to be fun to watch.

 And regardless, the community wins.
 Big time.

-5 comments on “Product management, effective developers, and the future of MySQL”
+5 Responses to “Product management, effective developers, and the future of MySQL”